AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in January 2023

++++**Maintenance Update on January 19, 2023**

+**Intake column filters can now be shared**

+_Boards_

+When the intake column feature was released to Boards, the filters for setting up the intake column could only be seen by the person who created those filters.
+Now the creator can share the filters with other users or teams.

+**Pin functionality available in [!UICONTROL More] menu**

+_Navigation_

+The following features are now available in the [!UICONTROL More] menu for pins, in the Production environment:

+* Renaming pins
+* Reordering pins within the [!UICONTROL More] menu
+* Moving a pin out of the [!UICONTROL More] menu (when you do this, the last pin in the top navigation bar is moved to the [!UICONTROL More] menu)

++++

 +++**Maintenance Update on January 18, 2023**

 **Expressions with wildcards are not valid in custom fields**